bchugg/stat-map/bounded difference inequalities.md

 lastmod: 2024-09-13
 ---

-These are [[conc inequalities]] that concern functions of random variables that obey a bounded differences condition.
+These are [[concentration inequalities]] that concern functions of random variables that obey a bounded differences condition.
 Intuitively this means that if you change one argument, the function value doesn't change too much.

 The most famous example of a bounded difference inequality is McDiarmid's inequality, which is the following.
 Suppose $f:\Re^n \to \Re$ obeys
 $$